 Furthermore, KiwiRail is continuing to improve its asset management maturity and its understanding of asset condition across the rail network.
 Following the completion of asset modelling for this RNIP, KiwiRail has identified a larger quantum of overdue renewals than assessed in 2021.
-During the next three years, KiwiRail will validate the overdue renewals modelling and further investigate what investment is needed to deliver better levels of service for customers whilst ensuring value for money.
+During the next three years,

+KiwiRail will validate the overdue renewals modelling and further investigate what investment is needed to deliver better levels of service for customers whilst ensuring value for money.

 Inflationary pressure, paired with this new information on asset health means KiwiRail will not be able to achieve the previous aspiration set across all areas of the network as previously outlined.
-Over the next three years, KiwiRail will instead focus on improving reliability on the metros, maintaining performance in the golden triangle priority routes, and safety and compliance on other routes.
+Over the next three years, KiwiRail will instead focus on improving reliability on the metros, maintaining performance in the Golden Triangle priority routes linking Auckland, Hamilton and Tauranga, and safety and compliance on other routes.